Any savvy online business owner understands the importance of promotion. Promotion drives people to your Web site.

 Numerous companies, including BizCard-CD, sell large numbers of blank CD-R packages.
 These companies can usually cut and customize blank cards as well.

-A Cut Above Are CD-ROM business cards worth the cost?
+Are CD-ROM business cards worth the cost?

 One major benefit is shipping.
 The cards don't cost any more than a standard letter to send through the mail.
 You might consider putting company reports, catalogs, manuals or educational materials sent frequently or to large numbers of customers onto your cards to reduce shipping costs.
 You'll cut down on printing costs, too.